euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 This completes the required changes to the build configuration.
 Build the application to confirm that no mistakes have been made.
 After that, continue with the next step, which is [Service Implementation].

+In case you encounter an error, check the [Early Version Support Build Error] first.

 **If you haven't installed your application via Workspace ONE** at least once, then the application under development won't work when installed via the Android